 Pink Himalayan Sea Salt offers a mineral-rich, ozonic, and bracing aquatic scent.
 It features bright, zesty citrus top notes (lemon, orange zest), leading to a fresh, slightly floral heart of jasmine and sea grass, grounded by a clean, earthy base of warm musk, pine, and cedarwood for a sophisticated, airy freshness.

-Brief History of Pink Himalayan Sea Salt
+Origin & Extraction Of Pink Himalayan Sea Salt

 Pink Himalayan Sea Salt originates from the Khewra Salt Mine in the Salt Range of Pakistan, with its geological history dating back over 250 million years to crystallized ancient sea beds.
 The rock salt, or halite, was protected by layers of lava and earth, resulting in its high purity and the distinctive pink hue from trace minerals like iron.
 Legend traces the human discovery of these vast deposits to the horses of Alexander the Great's army around 326 BCE, although large-scale commercial mining didn't begin until 1872.
 Historically, it was a vital commodity for trade, food preservation, and traditional healing remedies.